-Induction machines are sometimes used as a generator.
-These are known as induction generators or asynchronous generators.
-So under what conditions will an induction machine will behave as an induction generator?
+Induction machines can function as generators, known as induction generators or asynchronous generators.
+But under what conditions do they work as generators?

 An induction machine will behave as an induction generator when: